instructlab/instructlab/CONTRIBUTING/CONTRIBUTING.md

 ### Code of Conduct

-This project adheres to the [InstructLab/cli - Code of Conduct and Covenant](../CODE_OF_CONDUCT.md).
+This project adheres to the [InstructLab - Code of Conduct and Covenant](https://github.com/instructlab/community/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 ### How Do I Start Contributing?